Lane Thomas Preview, Player Props: Nationals vs. Marlins

 Lane Thomas At The Plate

-- Thomas leads Washington with 144 hits and an OBP of .333, plus a team-best slugging percentage of .471.
+- Thomas has 145 hits and an OBP of .333 to go with a slugging percentage of .474.
+All three of those stats rank first among Washington hitters this season.

-- Among the qualified hitters in MLB, he ranks 16th in batting average, 61st in on-base percentage, and 38th in slugging.
+- Among qualified hitters in MLB, he ranks 16th in batting average, 62nd in on-base percentage, and 37th in slugging.

-- Thomas has reached base via a hit in 95 games this season (of 128 played), and had multiple hits in 40 of those games.
+- Thomas has picked up a hit in 74.4% of his 129 games this season, with more than one hit in 31.0% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.